You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 What are the steps in a Charlotte personal injury claim process?

 Civil litigation is slow.
-It is designed to be slow so as to give every side due process, which simply means it’s a process intended to be fair to both sides.
-The below is a basic outline of the personal injury claims process in Charlotte, NC:
+It is designed to be slow to give all sides due process, which means it’s a process intended to be fair to both sides.
+Below is a basic outline of the personal injury claims process in Charlotte, NC:

 - Defendant hires attorney